-To be considered for admission to one of the bachelor of science in engineering technology programs, freshmen need at least a 2.0 cumulative high school GPA and a minimum ACT composite score of 21 (or SAT combined score of 1000).
+To be considered for admission to one of the bachelor of science in engineering technology programs, new direct-from-high-school students need a minimum cumulative high school GPA of 2.0 and a minimum ACT composite score of 21 (or SAT combined score of 980).
+Students who do not meet the minimum requirements will be considered for admission to the Student Success Center or may choose another University program.